Are We Creating Organizational Debt?

 Organizational change--whether it is the introduction of a new tool, the restructuring of business processes, or an even larger transformation--requires individuals to change.
 In fact, the goal of any change, be it lowered costs, greater efficiency, reduced errors, or increased customer satisfaction (to name just a few) can only be achieved, and the ROI achieved, if people adopt the change.
 The importance of the individual contributions necessary for success increases with the most strategic changes.
 Change management has the express purpose of delivering the benefits and desired outcomes of the change.
 If an organization takes shortcuts, however, those shortcuts not only directly undercut the organization's ability to get the return they're looking for, but may add debt as well.

-In some of our civil sector work, we have been involved in guiding organizations through changes that range from small-scale reorganizations to the introduction of new management processes to the introduction of new toolsets across the entire nation.
+In some of our work with the civil sector, we have been involved in guiding organizations through changes that range from small-scale reorganizations to the introduction of new management processes to the introduction of new toolsets across the entire nation.
 In most of these organizations, organizational debt that had accrued on past change attempts already existed even as the organization was trying to introduce new changes.
 This made individuals very skeptical about the coming changes--almost exhausted before they started--and confident in the inevitability of the status quo.
 The existence of organizational debt made the likelihood of achieving ROI fairly grim.

 In addition to following good change management practices, an organization can avoid organizational debt by accumulating what I'll call organizational interest (or trust).
 Good change management allows an organization to "pay it forward," to establish dependable communication, visible sponsors, consistent training, feedback mechanisms, etc. so that change can be introduced more easily, and leaders aren't tempted to take shortcuts.
 By using good management practices and effective change management practices as a matter of course--that is, building a change management competency--organizations can establish a culture that is prepared for change, and thus may be able to handle some well-managed debt.
 Then, in a situation where a quick action is necessitated by market conditions, policy changes, or other unforeseen triggers, the organization may be able to utilize the debt concept in a productive way.